fingerprintjs/fingerprintjs/readme.md

 ### Accuracy

-Since FingerprintJS processes and generates the fingerprints from within the browser itself, the accuracy is significatnly lower than in the [commercial version](https://fingerprint.com/pricing)
+Since FingerprintJS processes and generates the fingerprints from within the browser itself, the accuracy is significantly lower than in the [commercial version](https://fingerprint.com/pricing)

 ### Security